-The Master of Liberal Studies program is a unique interdisciplinary program designed to offer freedom and flexibility to participants in planning a course of study.
+The M.L.S. program is an interdisciplinary program designed to offer participants freedom and flexibility in planning a course of study.
 Its coursework encourages critical and imaginative thinking on intellectual, social, political, historical, literary and artistic issues within a broad humanistic perspective.
 Seminar-style courses are taught by professors noted for teaching excellence.